hedric/dotfiles/README.md

 # dotfiles
-My dotfiles.

-.vimrc: Inspiration taken from other vim wizards, edited to my own taste.
+  --.vimrc: Inspiration taken from other vim wizards, edited to my own taste.